rampatra/animatescroll.js/README.md

 About
 -----

-My name is Ram Swaroop.
+My name is Ram Patra.
 I am an app developer and a tech aficionado from India.
-I make apps/plugins for mobile, web and computer.
+I make apps/plugins for mobile, web, and computer.
 Have a look at some of them at [rampatra.com](http://www.rampatra.com).

 This is my first jQuery Plugin and I hope you all like it.
 You are free to make more improvements to the code by sending a pull-request.